 Under the circumstances, it’s important for businesses to adopt the principle of continuous improvement to increase the value that their software product offers to end-users as well as the way it’s developed.

 This is because, nowadays, it’s no longer enough to just passively react to the market changes, in a lagging kind of way.
-The current digital economy requires businesses to actively seek to increase the value of their products by predicting and anticipating changes and turn ideas into necessary updates for their audience quickly, and efficiently.
+The current digital economy requires businesses to actively seek to increase the value of their products by predicting and anticipating changes and turning ideas into necessary updates for their audience quickly, and efficiently.

 A large number of organizations’ digital transformation efforts became impending or hindered due to various reasons which emphasize significant changes happening to the people and employees.

-Many changes happening all at once can make it difficult for people to deal with and adapt to, especially when organizations seek to plan everything upfront and implement all changes altogether, in one go (e.g. modernizing legacy systems and train employees to adopt such systems without sufficient resources or alignment between departments, etc.).
+Many changes happening all at once can make it difficult for people to deal with and adapt to, especially when organizations seek to plan everything upfront and implement all changes altogether, in one go (e.g. modernizing legacy systems and training employees to adopt such modernized systems without sufficient resources or alignment between departments, etc.).

 A more efficient approach is to identify one or two problems that can be solved with digital technology and carry out a pilot project for a quick win, and then implement incremental changes that can directly add value delivered to end-users - i.e., continuous improvement.

-The ones who can continuously improve their products and services will have a better chance to become market leaders instead of laggers.
+The ones who can continuously improve their products and services will have a better chance to become market leaders (instead of laggers).